orestespap/bitcoin-blockchain-converter/README.md

 - Select your desired outputs (i.e. clustered blockchain and graph) and provide the path to the blocks directory ("~/.bitcoin/blocks")
 - inputs.py will terminate and launch the pipeline as a daemon process (it will run in the background)

-As mentioned in the beginning, the pipeline takes about three days to complete execution.
+As mentioned in the beginning, the pipeline takes about five days to complete execution.
 During execution main.py keeps a log of the pipeline's progress at src/log.json.
 The desired outputs will be stored in the src/blockchain directory, which is created by main.py.